Chat with us, powered by LiveChat

 In March 2024, Fresenius Medical Care developed and implemented (AR) technology for the first time to enhance training for medical staff in ICUs.
 This new AR-based training application combines digital learning with real-life practice on the Continuous Kidney Replacement Therapy (CKRT) system, aiming to reinforce initial training and address the challenge of high turnover among ICU specialists.
 By offering an immersive learning experience, the application serves as a supplemental tool to help new staff quickly adapt to operating complex equipment, ensuring a more efficient and effective onboarding process amidst staffing fluctuations in intensive care nursing.

-Virtual Reality is also helping with pain management.
+Another significant advancement in healthcare technology is the concept of virtual reality that is also helping with pain management.
 A study published in the Journal of Medical Internet Research found that patients undergoing VR-based therapy experienced a 52% reduction in pain compared to traditional methods.
 The use of immersive technologies in healthcare also enhances patient engagement by visualizing complex medical conditions more understandably.
 Patients can see 3D models of their bodies or the procedures they will undergo, improving their understanding and reducing anxiety.

 Let us take another case study of Treating Cognitive and Behavioral Health Conditions